 A forearm fracture is basically a crack or break in one or both lower arm bones.
-The damage might be a minor crack, or the bone has shattered into several pieces.
+Generally, the damage might be a minor crack, or the bone has shattered into several pieces.

-The injury is often brought about by a fall or sustaining a direct strike on the arm.
+The injury is often due to a fall or sustaining a direct strike on the arm.
 In some cases, it is likely to occur due to a health condition that causes the weakening of bone.

 What are the signs?

 - At first, popping or snap-like sound at the time of injury occurs

 - Irregularities in the shape of the arm

 - Swelling, discomfort, bruising or tenderness right after the injury